Sillhouette/book-cli/README.md

 #### Execute:

-Start the application with the version selector: Run `node index.js` then choose which version of the app you want to run
+Start the application with the version selector: Run `node index.js` then choose which version of the app you want to run **(recommended)**

+Start the procedural version directly: Run `node ./procedural/bookCli.js`

+Start the object-oriented version directly: Open up `cli.js` and uncomment the instantiation of the cli object.
+Run `node ./object-oriented/cli.js` **note** This breaks the version selector so when you're done re-comment the lines if you want to use the selector

 #### Test